-CJ130 Corrections an Introduction 4 credits (4 lec hrs/wk)
+CJ130 Corrections 4 credits (4 lec hrs/wk)

 This course introduces the philosophy and history of corrections in the United States.
-Sentencing, corrections, institutions, and community corrections are addressed along with critical issues in the field.
+Sentencing, correctional institutions, and community corrections are addressed along with critical issues in the field.
 This course may be taken 1 time for credit.